How an AI-Run Store Stays Secure: Our Security Audit Pipeline

 end

 default_src :self is the critical baseline — nothing loads from external origins unless explicitly whitelisted.
-Frame sources are locked to Stripe (for their payment iframe).
-Script sources include Stripe and Google Tag Manager — both necessary, both audited.
+External domains are whitelisted only for payment processing and analytics — each one audited for necessity.

 The audit flags unsafe_inline for scripts as a low-severity finding.
 It's a common trade-off in Rails apps with inline JavaScript, and nonce-based CSP is on the remediation roadmap.